dandavison/delta/README.md

         --theme <theme>
             The code syntax highlighting theme to use.
 Use --theme=none to disable syntax highlighting.
 If the theme is not set using this option, it will be taken from the BAT_THEME environment variable, if that contains a valid theme name.
-Use --list-themes and --compare-themes to view available themes.
+Use --list-themes to view available themes.
 Note that the choice of theme only affects code syntax highlighting.
 See --commit-color, --file-color, --hunk-color to configure the colors of other parts of the diff output. [env: BAT_THEME=base16] --24-bit-color <true_color>
             Whether to emit 24-bit ("true color") RGB color codes.
 Options are auto, always, and never. "auto" means that delta will emit 24-bit color codes iff the environment variable COLORTERM has the value "truecolor" or